muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

 .. code-block:: python

-    # 1. Import the client from wuyusile.sync
+    # 1. Import the client from flask.sync
-    from wuyusile.sync import dxdmgchClient
+    from flask.sync import dxdmgchClient

     # 2. Change this monster...
     try: